I’m sure you’ve seen the stories in the news...

 Light the top of the candle until the wax begins to melt and the paper lights on fire.
 This can take 10-15 seconds.

-The paper serves as the wick for you candle and the wax burns as the fuel.
+The paper serves as the wick and the candle wax burns as the fuel.

-Once you have gotten the flame burning, you have 15 to 30 minutes of light.
+Once you have gotten the flame burning, you have 15 to 30 minutes of light from your emergency candle.

 Oranges are sold virtually year-round across the U.S. and can almost always be found in most homes or kitchens.